 There are many other additional indicators that are used to analyze the work management process but the five mentioned above can be used to quickly identify possible issues.

-The Reveal oVo® process has key principals that will assist the company in achieving improved results by optimizing their current process.
+The Reveal's methodology has key principals that can assist the business in achieving improved results by optimizing their current process.
 The high-level objectives should be to:

 - Understand and know the areas of concern